fvilers/ngx-file-helpers/projects/ngx-file-helpers/README.md

 - Angular (core/common) version 7.2.0 or greater is a peer dependency;
 - The module name has changed to `NgxFileHelpersModule`;
-- Read mode is not anymore binded using the directive name but the `[readMode]` property;
+- Read mode is not anymore bound using the directive name but the `[readMode]` property;
 - The `lastModifiedDate` property doesn't exist anymore on the `ReadFile` interface.

 ## Getting started